-If you have team members that suffer from this affliction, you may want to view this recent four-minute video about this very situation.
+If you have team members that suffer from this affliction, you may want to review our Sales Success Snippet video library.
+Several talk about this very situation.
 Since we know that only 18% of sellers are extrinsically motivated, meaning money, rewards, and recognition, then leaders must understand fully the ways individuals on their team will be inspired to truly motivate them.

 Two highly important questions regarding leaders of sales teams arise from this line of thought: